 Michael E. Moritz Merit Scholarships in Law

-Michael E. Moritz ’61 created these full, in-state tuition scholarships to help Ohio State attract and train students with outstanding academic and personal histories who are dedicated to improving the lives of their clients, their communities, and the profession of law.
+Michael E. Moritz ’61 created full, in-state tuition scholarships to help Ohio State attract and train students with outstanding academic and personal histories who are dedicated to improving the lives of their clients, their communities, and the profession of law.
 The scholarships are awarded to entering students only.

 In addition to having their law school education paid for entirely and receiving a $2,500 supplemental stipend, these distinguished scholars are partnered with mentors who are recognized leaders in their industries.
 They meet with their mentors several times a year, including a special evening with other scholars and mentors in the fall.

 The Michael E. Moritz Merit Scholarships in Law are awarded to entering students only.
-To be eligible for consideration, applicants must take the LSAT by December 2013 and apply for admission to Ohio State by Feb.
-1.
+To be eligible for consideration, applicants must take the LSAT by December 2017 and apply for admission to Ohio State by Jan.
+1, 2018.

 The applicant’s past academic performance, LSAT score, demonstrated capacity for leadership, contribution to the diversity of the law school community, and other factors indicating the applicant’s potential to excel in all aspects of the law school experience are considered by the selection committee.

 Some students admitted to the Moritz College of Law, and identified as having the background and credentials qualifying them for consideration as potential Moritz Scholars, will be invited to complete the Michael E. Moritz Merit Scholarships in Law Application.
 However, all are welcome to apply.